VRaviTheja/basic-linux-shell/README.md

 # Basic-Linux-Shell (Job Spooler)
-The goal of this assignment is to become familiar with low-level Unix/POSIX system calls related to processes, signal handling, files, and I/O redirection.
+The project involves usage of low-level Unix/POSIX system calls related to processes, signal handling, files, and I/O redirection.
-You will implement a job spooler program, called jobber, that accepts user requests to spool tasks for execution, cancel jobs, pause and resume jobs, show the status of jobs, and expunge terminated jobs from the system.
+Implementation of a job spooler program, called jobber, that accepts user requests to spool tasks for execution, cancel jobs, pause and resume jobs, show the status of jobs, and expunge terminated jobs from the system.